 - In the Black Lagoon story arc involving Abu Sayyaf, the Triad enlists as Revy and Rock's chauffeur to the US military base a Knife Nut assassin named Shenhua and a driver named Leigarch who is continuously snorting coke.
 A previous overdose resulted in frequent hallucinations, and between then and Shenhua's next appearance in the Greenback Jane arc, he apparently OD'd again and wrecked his brain to the point where he had to be institutionalized.

-- In Little Laura And Big John, very near the end of the film we see that the title Laura has drunk herself stupid after John's death.
+- In Little Laura And Big John, very near the end of the film we see that the eponymous Laura has drunk herself stupid after John's death.

 - In Pulp Fiction, Vincent Vega's cool, collected, impossible-to-faze exterior hides the fact that he is a heroin-addled moron who would have wound up getting himself killed a long time ago if it wasn't for Jules being there to continually rescue him from his own gorked-out stupidity.
 In fact, not having Jules around quickly results in his death.